-Looking for the best steam iron – or go large and buy the best steam generator iron?
-We're not sure anyone enjoys ironing as such, but if you must do it, you want it out of the way as sharply and crisply as possible.
-That's why you want the BEST iron, damn it.
-For today’s modern gent or lady who wants to look sharp, their trusty iron is on hand to help.
+For today’s modern gent or lady who wants to look sharp, the trusty iron is on hand to help.
 The modern iron is sleek, powerful, and either adorned with lots of inexplicable buttons and knobs, or totally lacking in them, because the iron does all the thinking for you.

-The best steam irons you can buy, and the best steam generators, in order
+The best steam irons & the best steam generators in 2023

-Philips takes ironing to new heights with this sensational new model by applying the same groundbreaking OptimalTEMP technology it uses for its award-winning steam generators.
+Philips takes ironing to new heights of creaseless pleasure with this sensational model by applying the same groundbreaking OptimalTEMP technology it uses for its award-winning steam generators.

 You won’t find any temperature setting dials on this amply powerful iron because it doesn’t need any.
 Instead it cleverly optimises the temperature no matter what you’re ironing, whether it’s heavy denim or fine silk.
 Indeed, this tech is so bewilderingly brilliant you can even leave the iron facedown on delicate fabrics and it won’t burn or leave any marks.
 Yes, fellas: no more scorched chiffon disasters.
 Phew.

-The Sensixx’x heats up pretty pronto and features an easy-glide CeraniumGlissée soleplate with precision tip and a 40 g/min continuous steam output that makes light work of even the most rebellious fabrics.
-And should you reach a crease too far, simply hold in the 180g boost button and it’ll flatten it in a thrice.
+The Sensixx’x heats up pretty pronto and features an easy-glide Ceranium-glissee soleplate with precision tip and a 40 g/min continuous steam output that makes light work of most rebellious fabrics.
+And should you reach a crease too far, simply hold in the 210g boost button and it’ll flatten it in a thrice.
 It also comes with an easy-to-fill 320ml water reservoir and an excellent three-stage anti calc system to keep scaly spurts at bay.

-This 2,800 watt model doesn’t feel too heavy in the hand and is generally easy to use though the handle is quite small which means the three-metre power cord rubs against the hand which is a bit irritating; perhaps consider a different model if you have big hands, dude.
+This 2,850 watt model doesn’t feel too heavy in the hand and is generally easy to use though the handle is quite small which means the three-metre power cord tends to rub against the hand which is a bit irritating.

-This pales slightly in comparison with the Elite Plus and Elite Silence but the older and considerably cheaper Philips steam generator is still a formidable performer.
-The hefty, 1.8-litre water reservoir pumps out steam at a suitably high-pressure 120 g/min.
+The Perfectcare Elite pales slightly in comparison with the new 8000 Series below but this older and considerably cheaper Philips steam generator is still a formidable performer.
+The hefty, removable 1.8-litre water reservoir delivers a continuous flow of steam at a suitably high-pressure of 135 g/min.
 The iron part of the combo is as light and elegant as the pump is hefty and businesslike, gliding over clothes like an air hockey puck.
-The button-fired 470g steam boost is enough to flatten most creases.
+The button-fired 470g steam boost is enough to flatten any creases in even the toughest textiles.

 Add Philips' effective Easy De-Calc Plus lime descaler function and you can be sure this smooth operator will remain gunk-free for years to come.
-It's quite expensive, but you get what you pay for.
-And compared to more recent additions to the Philips range, it feels like a steal.
+For what it offers, this steam generator is very reasonably priced and, compared to some more recent additions to the Philips canon, it feels like a steal.

 This keenly priced Compact model differs in a few areas from its pricier and higher specced stablemates, but it’s almost as efficient and, in many ways, much more practical for day-to-day ironing duties.
 Despite being the same size, the hand unit is slightly heavier than the others (1.2kg as opposed to around 0.8kg) but not ungainly so.
 Also, the non-detachable reservoir holds 1.5-litres of water instead of 1.8-litres and both the continuous steam and boost outputs are somewhat lower but still more than capable enough for the job in hand.
 Crucially, the whole package is small enough to sit on an average ironing board cradle – something you can’t confidently do with other steam generators.